wyndhblb/cadent/docs/api.md

 `No` means it has not been implemented yet, but can

-`TagSupport` is forth comming, but it will basicall add an extra Query param `tag=XXX` to things once the indexing has been hashed out
+`TagSupport` is forth coming, but it will basically add an extra Query param `tag=XXX` to things once the indexing has been hashed out
+ It should also be able to follow the "prometheus" query model `?q=my_stat{name1=val, name2=val}`

 ## Aggregation